redeyeredline/slskd/docs/config.md

 Please also note that using API key authentication without HTTPS is **NOT RECOMMENDED**.
 API keys are sent in HTTP headers (and in the case of SignalR, in query parameters) and will be easily accessible to anyone eavesdropping on the network.
 This is a risk with JWTs as well, but JWTs expire and API keys don't.
 If you choose to use API keys over plain HTTP, seriously consider using CIDR filtering.

+**Local IP Bypass** allows users from specified IP subnets to access the web UI without authentication.
+This is useful for local network access where you want to avoid login prompts, similar to how Lidarr, Radarr, and Sonarr work.
+The feature is disabled by default and includes common local network ranges (127.0.0.1/32, ::1/128, 192.168.0.0/16, 10.0.0.0/8, 172.16.0.0/12).
+Users accessing from local IPs will be automatically authenticated with the specified role (default: Administrator).

+**Docker/Reverse Proxy Support**: When running in Docker or behind a reverse proxy, the application automatically detects and uses the `X-Forwarded-For` and `X-Real-IP` headers to determine the real client IP address.
+This ensures that local IP bypass works correctly even when the application sees the Docker host's IP instead of the actual client IP.

 | Command-Line     | Environment Variable       | Description                                         |
 | ---------------- | -------------------------- | --------------------------------------------------- |
 | `-X\|--no-auth`  | `SLSKD_NO_AUTH`            | Determines whether authentication is to be disabled |